PubNubDevelopers/ios-push-notifications-tutorial/README.md

-# Adding Push Notification to an iOS Swift Application Using APNs
+# Adding Mobile Push Notifications to an iOS Swift Application Using APNs
 This application builds upon [PubNub's iOS Chat Components Application](https://github.com/pubnub/chat-components-ios-examples) by adding Apple push notifications.
-You'll be using PubNub to construct and send push notification payloads to the Apple Push Notification Service (APNs) to deliver the notifications to your device.
-A [detailed tutorial](https://www.pubnub.com/tutorials/push-notifications-ios-swift/) is available for a step-by-step guide.
+You'll be using PubNub to construct and send mobile push notification payloads to the Apple Push Notification Service (APNs) to deliver the notifications to your device.
+A [detailed tutorial](https://www.pubnub.com/tutorials/mobile-push-notifications-ios-swift/) is available for a step-by-step guide.

 <img src="/assets/getting-started-ios-app.png" alt="Getting Started app for iOS" style="width:300px"/>